sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 dim(seqtab.nochim)
 ```

-Finally, we will divide the table containing no chimeras with the table containing chimeras, to get a percentage of chimeric sequences in our original list of ASVs.
+To get a percentage of chimeric sequences in our original list of ASVs, we can divide the table containing no chimeras with the table containing chimeras.

 ```{r}
 sum(seqtab.nochim)/sum(seqtab)